Stabilized automorphism groups and full groups of odometers: Topological full group of the action of the odometer.

-In particular, $\alpha$ is continuous with respect to the uniform convergence topology. \end{lemma} \begin{proof} Each orbit of the (left or right) action of an odometer $X$ on itself has cardinality $|X|$, and the topological full group $[[X]]$ has many involutions (see \cite[Definition 1]{M11}).
-Therefore, by \cite[Theorem 2.6 and Remark 3]{M11}, there exists a ho\-meo\-morphism $\phi : G_{(\Gamma_n)} \longrightarrow H_{(H_n)}$ with the desired properties.
+The same holds if $L_X$ and $L_Y$ are replaced by $R_X$ and $R_Y$. \end{lemma} \begin{proof} Each orbit of the (left or right) action of $X$ on itself has cardinality $|X|$, and the topological full groups $[[L_{X}]]$ and $[[R_X]]$ have many involutions (see \cite[Definition 1]{M11}).
+Therefore, by \cite[Theorem 2.6 and Remark 3]{M11}, there exists a ho\-meo\-morphism $\phi : X \longrightarrow Y$ with the desired properties.

-Let $\varepsilon > 0$, and choose $\delta > 0$ such that for all $x, y \in G_{(\Gamma_n)}$ with $d(x,y) \le \delta$, we have $d(\phi(x), \phi(y)) \le \varepsilon$.
-If $f, g \in [[G_{(\Gamma_n)}]]_S$ satisfy $d_\infty(f,g) \le \delta$, then for every $x \in H_{(H_n)}$, $d\bigl(f(\phi^{-1}(x)), g(\phi^{-1}(x))\bigr) \le \delta$.
+Let $\varepsilon > 0$, and choose $\delta > 0$ such that for all $x, y \in X$ with $d(x,y) \le \delta$, we have $d(\phi(x), \phi(y)) \le \varepsilon$.
+If $f, g \in [[L_X]]$ satisfy $d_\infty(f,g) \le \delta$, then for every $x \in Y$, $d\bigl(f(\phi^{-1}(x)), g(\phi^{-1}(x))\bigr) \le \delta$.
 Hence,